How to paint a cardinal bird

-How to paint a cardinal wood carving
+How to paint a cardinal for beginners

 Gather your tools and materials.
 Use yellow and red paint for the cardinal so that you get the actual color.
 The combination gives you a bright red color since you will be adding yellow to the red paint.
 Adding white gives a pink bird instead of a red one.

 Use a fine tip of the brush to apply the paint.
 Apply the first layer of bright red paint on the bird.
 The grey background makes it dry quickly and darker.
 Make sure you do not paint the branch since that will ruin the carving.